TEMPLES & SHRINES 庙宇莊厳. 殿堂清静

 San Francisco 1897.

-Closeup of the shrine, with Guandi in the center and a modern statue of Confucius on the right
+Closeup of the CCBA shrine, with Guandi 关帝 (center) and a modern statue of Confucius (right)

-Pewter censer in modern shrine.
-The same object appears in the 1950s-60s photo and in the BC Archives "Joss House" photos.
+Pewter censer in today's CCBA shrine.
 It's "wings" have now been broken off.
-The three characters at its waist read "Leishenggong".
-It bears the date "Guangxu Yiyou" (= 1885)
+The characters at its waist read "Lieshenggong".
+It was made in 1885, a gift from the Ma Clan Association.

-For more on Victoria's CCBA and on the splendid signboards that decorate it, click here.
+For more on Victoria's CCBA and on the splendid dedication boards that decorate it, click here

 Note 1.
 Robert Amos and Kileasa Wong, Inside Chinatown, Ancient Culture in a New World, Touchwood Editions, 2009.

-Note 2.
-These photos are from the collection of Bon Lee of Victoria.
-He got them from his father, the distinguished historian ___ Lee
+Note 3.
+This photos are from the collection of Bon Lee of Victoria.
+He got them from his father, the distinguished historian David Lee (not to be confused with the equally distinguished David Chuenyan Lai, also a Victoria historian).

 Note 4.
 Victoria British Colonist 1909-10-12, p 15.

-The shrine shows that Victoria's Multi-Deity Temple was wealthy.
+The altar shows that Victoria's Temple of Many Gods was wealthy.
 It may well have been the most elaborate and costly in the Pacific Northwest.
 This makes sense in view of the prosperity of Victoria's Chinese businesses in the 1880s, when they were not only supplying contract labor and services to a large population of gold miners but also doing a thriving trade in opium, The CCBA's handsome congratulatory signboards, described elsewhere on this website, also show the wealth of the community in those days.
-The fact that the signboards bear the same date as the temple's pewter censers, 1885, might be taken as proof that the temple was part of the Association.
-And yet most CCBAs were secular organizations, concerned with providing services and handling government relations rather than with the spiritual welfare of ordinary Chinese.
+The fact that the signboards bear the same date as the temple's pewter censers, 1885, might be taken as proof that the temple was part of the celebration for the newly established CCB Association.

-The disconnect between the CCBA and popular religion is illustrated by a curious incident that occurred in 1909, According to the Colonist newspaper, the merchants of Victoria's Chinatown, who in those days were more or less identical with the membership of the CCBA, made an effort to close all four local Daoist temples ("joss houses"), claiming that"they were relics of the old superstition and out of keeping with the new China."
+But the relationship between the temple and the CCBA was not always in harmony.
+Their conflict is illustrated by a curious incident that occurred in 1909, According to the Colonist newspaper, the merchants of Victoria's Chinatown, who in those days were more or less identical with the membership of the CCBA, made an effort to close all four local Daoist temples ("joss houses"), claiming that"they were relics of the old superstition and out of keeping with the new China."

 The merchants announced that a vote would be held at a meeting in the new Chinese school--the same building that now houses the shrine.
 However, the planned vote was canceled permanently when a mob of 300 Chinese workers entered the school and smashed the ballot boxes, shouting that "they had paid for the upkeep of the Joss-houses and proposed to maintain them, and they would never consent to the gods being cast out."[Note 4]